 If you made a contribution or engaged in activities to upgrade areas in Indiana, you might be able to claim a credit for this assistance.
-Contact the Indiana Housing and Community Development Authority, Neighborhood Assistance Program, 30 S. Meridian Street, Suite 1000, Indianapolis, IN 46204, telephone number (317) 232-7777, for more information.
+Contact the Indiana Housing and Community Development Authority, Neighborhood Assistance Program, 30 S. Meridian Street, Suite 1000, Indianapolis, IN 46204, for more information.
+Or you can call (317) 232-7777 within Indianapolis or (800) 872-0371 outside of Indianapolis.

 You must enclose approval Form NC-20 with your return to claim this credit.
-For more information, get Form NC-10 at www.in.gov/dor/3508.htm and Income Tax Information Bulletin #22 at www.in.gov/dor/3650.htm
+For more information or to get Form NC-10, go to www.in.gov/dor/3508.htm.